SvenGroot/WslManagementPS/docs/Get-WslVersion.md

 ### WslVersionInfo

 The cmdlet returns an object whose properties represent the versions of WSL components.
+It has the following properties:

+- `Wsl`: The version of the WSL app from the Microsoft Store.
+- `Kernel`: The Linux kernel version.
+- `WslG`: The version of the WSLg component.
+- `Msrdc`: The version of the Microsoft Remote Desktop Client.
+- `Direct3D`: The version of the Direct3D component.
+- `DXCore`: The version of the DXCore component.
+- `Windows`: The Windows operating system version.
+- `DefaultDistroVersion`: The version that newly registered distributions will use. `1` for WSL1, and `2` for WSL2.

 ## NOTES